 As we enter the last decade to achieve the Sustainable Development Goals

 (SDGs), countries still face major challenges in ensuring that all people have the opportunity to lead healthy lives and reach their full potential.
 This is especially true in Africa, where many countries have the farthest to go to meet targets for health and wellbeing.

-The African Union Agenda 2063
+The SDGs, along with the African Union’s Agenda 2063

 , the Science Technology and Innovation Strategy for Africa

 (STISA 2024) and National Development Plans (NDPs), lay out a huge number of research and development priorities for countries to tackle in pursuit of those targets.

 African countries have made progress across a range of issues, but recognizing that time and resources are limited, it is essential to prioritize and focus on the areas that offer the greatest opportunity for impact.
 An initiative coordinated by the African Academy of Sciences (AAS)